-"Meets Standard Achievement"
+"A - Superior Achievement"

-College Station ISD received a score of 79 out of a possible 100 points.
+College Station ISD received a score of 94 out of a possible 100 points.

 The financial accountability rating of the District is based on its overall performance on certain financial measurements, ratios, and other indicators established by the Commissioner of Education with the financial accountability rating worksheet.
 This worksheet was developed by representatives of the Texas Education Agency, (TEA), the Texas Business & Education Council, (TBEC), the Comptroller's office and the Texas Association of School Business Officials.
 (TASBO).
-The worksheet consists of 15 indicators, each weighted with numeric values with the exception of the Critical Indicators.
-Out of the fifteen individual performance indicators there are five critical indicators that a district must pass in order to receive a passing rating.
-The school district receives a "Substandard Achievement" rating if it fails any of the indicators 1, 3, 4, 5, or 2.A, of the Annual Financial Report, (AFR), or the data were not both complete, or if either the AFR or the data were not submitted on time for the FIRST analysis.
+The worksheet consists of 20 indicators, each weighted with numeric values with the exception of the Critical Indicators and the Ceiling Indicators.
+Out of the twenty individual performance indicators there are four critical indicators that a district must pass in order to receive a passing rating.
+The school district receives a "Substandard Achievement" rating if it fails any of the indicators 1, 2, 3, or 4 if the Annual Financial Report, (AFR) or the data were not both complete, or if either the AFR or the data were not submitted on time for the FIRST analysis.